Style Matters: What to Wear for Family Photos

 That said, there are a few things worth keeping in mind:

-Avoid bold logos, cartoon characters, and big brand names—they tend to draw attention away from your faces and the emotion of the image.
+Avoid bold logos, cartoon characters, and big brand names.
+These tend to draw attention away from your faces and the emotion of the image.

-Think about how you look together—you don’t need to match, but try to avoid visual clashes.
-You want your outfits to feel like they all live in the same universe.
+Think about how you look together.
+You don’t need to match, but try to avoid visual clashes.
+It’s important for your outfits to feel like they all live in the same universe.

-Be true to your style—If heels are your thing, wear them!
-(Though for the record, no one’s ever turned to the Forest in heels… yet.
-In the home environment, and it’s your thing, why not?
+Be true to your style.
+If heels are your thing, wear them!
+(Though for the record, no one’s ever turned to the Forest in heels… yet).
+In a home environment, if it suits you, why not?

 👜 What About Bags, Buggies, and Backup Gear?

-Outdoor Shoots often feel like a little mini-adventure, especially with small kids involved.
-We’ll wander around a park, a patch of woodland, or through your local neighbourhood, which means you’ll probably have a bag or buggy with you.
-Totally normal.
+Outdoor shoots often feel like a little mini-adventure, especially with small kids involved.
+We’ll wander around a park, a patch of woodland, or through your local neighborhood.
+This means you’ll probably have a bag or buggy with you.
+That’s totally normal!

-The only thing is, when it comes time for photos, most parents (especially mums) don’t want the bag in the shot.
-So we often end up hiding it behind a tree, or—I’ll carry it.
+However, when it comes time for photos, many parents (especially mums) don’t want the bag to appear in the shot.
+So, we often end up hiding it behind a tree, or I’ll carry it.
 If you can manage to travel light, it’s more freeing.
-But I’ve been there with small kids—there were days when I also needed a donkey to haul all the extras.
+But I’ve been there with small kids—some days, I felt like I needed a donkey to haul all the extras!

 📱 Phones, Sunglasses & Pocket Bulges

-One small but surprisingly common thing: phones in pockets.
-They make strange rectangular bulges that can distract from otherwise lovely photos.
+One small but surprisingly common issue is phones in pockets.
+They create odd rectangular bulges that can distract from otherwise lovely photos.
 I’m always happy to keep phones (and sunglasses!) in my rucksack while we’re shooting.

 Comments